TheFishNextDoor/Tasks/README.md

     - Location: The location of the entity
     - Entity: The entity targeted
     - Item: The bucket
+    - Block: The block the enity is in
     - Amount: 1

 ### SHEAR_ENTITY